AUMSA/2020-MSA-content/Azure & Cloud Fundamentals/README.md

 - [MS Learning Path: Azure Fundamentals](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/)

 **Additional resources**
-Microsoft Azure [YouTube channel](https://www.youtube.com/channel/UC0m-80FnNY2Qb7obvTL_2fA) has some great videos.
+- Microsoft Azure [YouTube channel](https://www.youtube.com/channel/UC0m-80FnNY2Qb7obvTL_2fA) has some great videos.

-You can also learn how to add your own custom domain name (i.e.- www.youraddress.com) to your website in the [Host your domain on Azure DNS](https://docs.microsoft.com/en-us/learn/modules/host-domain-azure-dns/) module however for the bootcamp we recommend using the default azure domain.
+-You can also learn how to add your own custom domain name (i.e.- www.youraddress.com) to your website in the [Host your domain on Azure DNS](https://docs.microsoft.com/en-us/learn/modules/host-domain-azure-dns/) module however for the bootcamp we recommend using the default azure domain.
 You are welcome to the web and explore any other resources you find interesting.

 #### Coding Approach